daraghhollman/JUPT/README.md

 ### Running

-Run `python jupt.py` to create the plot.
+Run `python jupt.py path_to_config_file.ini` to create the plot.

+There is a default_config.ini to test if you have installed the tool correctly.
+Config files may be placed in the input_config directory, but note that any path is okay.

 #### data